matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 which room image pack states are globally accessible for that user.
 For that, a `room` key contains a map of room ids that map to state keys that map to an object.
 While this MSC does not define any contents for this object, having this an object means greater flexibility in case of future changes.
-The the contents of `m.image_pack.rooms` could look like the following:
+The contents of `m.image_pack.rooms` could look like the following:

 ```json
 {